pbs/pycaption/README.md

 Different readers and writers are easy to add if you would like to:
  - Read/Write a previously unsupported format
- - Rad/Write a supported format different
+ - Read/Write a supported format in a different way (more styling?)

 Simply follow the format of a current Reader or Writer, and edit to your heart's desire.